 By: Melanie Jones, CORT Workplace Regional Business Development Executive

 The commercial real estate industry is changing rapidly.
 As internet connectivity has improved, there has been an accompanying rise in demand for more flexible work environments.
 In fact, a 2017 Gallup report, found 43 percent of American employees had spent at least some time working remotely.
-And given that evidence from other studies suggests that remote work can boost productivity and help retain employees, more and more companies are beginning to adopt a flexible work environment.
+And given that evidence from other studies suggests that remote work can boost productivity, keep employees engaged, and help retain employees, more and more companies are beginning to adopt a flexible work environment.

 As a result, flex space is a topic that comes up more and more often in conversations surrounding commercial real estate.
 But what is it, and how can it make your business more competitive?

 Flex space is a term that refers to commercial real estate spaces that can be used for short periods of time.
 Unlike traditional commercial leases that are three to five years long, flex space provides access to offices for months or weeks, and even sometimes by the day.